Samsung TV No Sound—What to Do?

 - Ensure that the Settings on the TV get set to “USA” as your home country.
 By going to Settings and looking for a location or region option.
 Each TV model will vary, so you may need to look for your model or use the owner’s manual to locate this setting.

 - Try using an external speaker or soundbar.
-Often, rerouting your sound to another device will bypass whatever issue your TV is having.
-Besides, a soundbar can greatly increase your sound quality.
+Rerouting your sound to another device will bypass whatever issue your TV has.
+Besides, a soundbar can significantly increase your sound quality.

-- Check your internet speeds using SpeedTest.
-If you’re streaming movies, or your cable box relies on high-speed internet to function properly, a slower speed could result in loss of sound to your TV.
+- Check your internet speeds using SpeedTest on a computer, tablet, or smartphone.
+If you’re streaming movies, or your cable box relies on high-speed internet to function correctly, a slower speed could result in loss of sound to your TV.

 - A Bluetooth-compatible device can have trouble routing the audio properly.
 Call Samsung for assistance with disabling Bluetooth capabilities on your TV.
-Although you may not use this feature, there could be a glitch in the television that has enabled some sort of Bluetooth frequency.
+Although you may not use this feature, there could be a glitch in the television that has enabled some degree of Bluetooth functionality.

-If you’ve tried all troubleshooting options in this article and nothing works to solve your Samsung TV audio problem, or perhaps you don’t have the option to add a soundbar, it’s probably time to take the following steps.
+If you’ve tried all the troubleshooting steps in this article and nothing works to solve your Samsung TV audio problem, or perhaps you don’t have the option to add a soundbar, it’s probably time to take the following steps.

 The Next Steps

-If your tests indicate that the problem is with the TV itself, you need to decide whether to repair the TV or purchase a new one.
-With TV prices steadily falling to surprisingly low levels, it is hard to justify repairing any TV sets that aren’t brand-new and at the highest end; a replacement is usually cheaper than the repair.
+If your tests indicate the problem is with the TV, you must decide whether to repair the TV or purchase a new one.
+With TV prices steadily falling to surprisingly low levels, it is hard to justify repairing any TV sets that aren’t brand-new.
+At the highest end, a replacement is usually cheaper than repairs.
 However, depending on how old your Samsung TV set is, you may still be under warranty and can get a new TV without any charge.

 Contacting Samsung Support can be a hassle, but it may be your only resort to save your television.